saadimalik211/cv-scanner/README.md

-# GM812 Barcode Scanner - Multi-Core Ethernet Implementation
+# GM812 Barcode Scanner - Multi-Core API Implementation

-This project provides a robust implementation for interfacing with the GM812 barcode scanner module using an ESP32-S3 microcontroller with Ethernet connectivity.
+This project provides a robust implementation for interfacing with the GM812 barcode scanner module using an ESP32-S3 microcontroller with Ethernet connectivity and API integration.

 ## Hardware Setup